htcondor/htcondor/docs/getting-htcondor/index.rst

 .. rubric:: Hand-Installation of HTCondor with User Privileges

-If you don't administrative privileges on your machine, you can still install HTCondor.
+If you don't have administrative privileges on your machine, you can still install HTCondor.
 An unprivileged installation isn't able to effectively limit the resource usage of the jobs it runs, but since it only works for the user who installed it, at least you know who to blame for